stealjs/steal/docs/pages/progressive-loading.md

 ```
 @highlight 4-6

-Import it and use it with the following updated _myhub.js_:
+Import bootstrap and use it with the following updated _myhub.js_:

 ```js
 import $ from "jquery";